antmendoza/angular2-notesapp/README.md

 * Inside docker.

 ### As node application
-Install node.
+Install node
 Install typescript

 Open your terminal and:
-* go to /angular-app
+* go to /angular2-app
 * run "npm start"

 Open a browser and go to **localhost:3030**